-Earning your graduate degree could be a necessary step toward reaching your career goal, or you could be doing it to further your opportunities.
+Earning your graduate degree could be a necessary step toward reaching your career goals, or you could be doing it to further your opportunities.
 A master’s degree benefits you in many ways, both personally and professionally.
-But the thought of taking on a massive debt on top of what you already owe from your undergraduate can make even the most dedicated professional hesitant.
-To help you get the most out of your degree without going broke, here are five things to consider while coming up with your grad school budget.
+But the thought of taking on a massive debt on top of what you already owe from your undergraduate degree can make even the most dedicated professional hesitant, especially if you are considering pursuing a PhD after completing your master’s.
+To help you get the most out of your degree without going broke, be sure you are actively looking for master’s and PhD scholarships.
+In the meantime, here are five other things to consider while coming up with your grad school budget.

 Make a Personal Budget